sigmie/sigmie.com/docs/v0/laravel-scout.md

 // [tl! collapse:end]
 ```

-After defining your mappings you need to run the following command for Sigmie to build your model’s search index.
+After defining your mappings, run the following command to build your model's search Index.

 ```bash
 php artisan scout:index "App\Models\Movie"
 ```

-Now are ready to start using Laravel Scout like you are used to.
+Now you are ready to start using Laravel Scout as usual.

 ## Indexing existing database records

-Remember that if you are installing Laravel Scout into an existing project, you need to import your existing database records by running.
+If you are integrating Laravel Scout into an existing project, you need to import your existing database records by running:

 ```bash
 php artisan scout:import "App\Models\Movie"
 ```

-## Updating mappings
+## Updating Mappings

-Every time you change some **fields mappings** or **Index configurations** you need to call the `sync-index-settings` scout command for changes to take effect.
+When you modify field mappings or index configurations, it's necessary to update the index settings for the changes to be applied.
+Unlike other Scout drivers, with Sigmie you need to specify the model for which you want to update the index.
+You can do this by running the `sync-index-settings` scout command as shown below:

 ```bash
 php artisan scout:sync-index-settings "App\Models\Movie"